 The attachment cycle outlined by attachment theory links the patterns of adult relationships to the early attachment relationships we have as children.
-Whether it is family relationships or relationships with friends, meaningful relationships as children can have a deep impact on a person's autonomy and competency in the future.
-Attachment ruptures or insecure attachments that are developed as children can carry into adulthood and make establishing relationships difficult.
-An emotion-based family therapy ABFT training program can help those with an insecure attachment become securely attached.
+Whether it is family relationships or relationships with friends, meaningful relationships as children can have a significant impact on a person's autonomy and competency in the future.
+Attachment ruptures or insecure attachments developed as children can carry into adulthood and make establishing relationships difficult.

-What Are The Signs Of Attachment Disorder In Adults?
+What Are The Signs Of Insecure Attachment In Adults?

 What Are The Symptoms Of Attachment Disorder?

 For children, attachment disorder symptoms might include the following: